 St. Stephen’s Cathedral

-No visit to Vienna without at least a quick peek into St. Stephen’s Cathedral.
-This Gothic masterpiece acts as a landmark in central Vienna, looming large over the city with its towers and impressive tile roof.
+No visit to Vienna is complete without at least a quick peek into St. Stephen’s Cathedral.
+This Gothic masterpiece acts as a landmark in the city’s heart, looming large with its towers and impressive tile roof.
 The North Tower houses the second-largest free-swinging church bell in Europe.
 If you are willing to climb the 343 steps of the South Tower, you can enjoy the view across Vienna.

 Delight the pet lovers in the family with a stop at Cafe Neko, a Japanese-style cat cafe.
 If you are lucky, one of their giant Maine Coons might come by to say hello.